lndecastro/Data_Analysis_with_AI/data_analysis_with_ai/intro.md

 - **Car Evaluation Dataset**: Contains attributes such as buying price, maintenance cost, doors, seating capacity, trunk size, safety, and an overall acceptability class.
 Used for data description, tabular representation, and creating data dictionaries.
 - **Mammographic Masses Dataset**: Medical dataset with variables like BI-RADS assessment, patient age, mass shape, margin, density, and severity (benign or malignant).
 Used for handling missing values, sampling, and contingency analysis.
 - **Iris Dataset**: Classic dataset with sepal and petal measurements for three iris species.
 Demonstrates normalization and descriptive statistics.
+[Download the Iris dataset](./iris.csv)
 - **Forest Fires Dataset**: Contains data on forest fires in Portugal, including location, date, meteorological indices, temperature, humidity, wind, rain, and area burned.
 Used for distribution analysis, frequency tables, and association measures.
 - **Gapminder Dataset**: Features global development indicators such as GDP per capita, life expectancy, and population for multiple countries over time.
 Commonly used to demonstrate time series analysis, multi-dimensional visualization, and global trend exploration.
 - **Superstore Sales Dataset**: Comprises transactional sales data from a retail superstore, including order details, customer demographics, product categories, sales, profit, and shipping information.
 Used to illustrate business analytics, dashboard creation, and data storytelling.